Deep Learning in the Sequence Space: Application to an OLG model

 $A_t$ denotes the stochastic total factor productivity (TFP).
 The logarithm of TFP evolves according to an AR(1) process

 As in the stochastic growth economy of \cite{brock_1972}, the firm faces competitive input and output markets.
-We choose consumption good as numéraire, hence price of consumption is normalized to unity.
+We choose the consumption good as the num\'eraire, hence price of consumption is normalized to unity.
 We denote the wage by $w_t$ and rental rate of capital by $r^K_t$.